zexa/diginet-scraper/README.md

 * I wanted more control over the filtering provided by skelbiu.lt;
 * I wanted to write open source code that others would find useful.

+## Disclaimer
+* diginet-lt-scraper is in its early development stages.
+Breaking API changes are to be expected.
+* Not all diginet services are currently available for scraping.
+We are still working on a proper abstraction.
+* versioning is currently not a concert - if you want to use the scraper - fork it or use a specific commit hash.

 ## Build
 ```
 cargo build --release